 We use spirometery and peak flow measurement to help diagnose and monitor the disease and the effectiveness of medication.

-High blood pressure is the single most important factor in causing future problems with coronary arterial disease (angina, heart attack and heart failure) as well as cerebrovascular disease (stroke and transient ischaemic attacks) and peripheral vascular disease (claudication and gangrene).
+High blood pressure is the single most important factor which may lead to coronary arterial disease (angina, heart attack and heart failure) as well as cerebrovascular disease (stroke and transient ischaemic attacks) and peripheral vascular disease (claudication and gangrene).

-Obviously their treatment also pays attention to lifestyle modifications, which are equally important - appropriate diet, regular exercise and cessation of smoking.
-Our clinics provide an annual review with a nurse followed up by a review a GP 6 months later.
+Treatment will be based on lifestyle modifications, appropriate diet, regular exercise and cessation of smoking.
+Our clinics provide an annual review with a nurse, followed up by a review with a doctor 6 months later.

 Heart Disease/Stroke Clinic